jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/1-the-pour-principles.md

 ## Operable

-- Ensures the content can be operated.
+The __Operable__ principle ensures the content can be operated.
-    + It can be operated from the keyboard as well as the mouse,
+- It can be operated from the keyboard as well as the mouse,
-    + It doesn't cause seizures,
+- It doesn't cause seizures,
-    + Waypoints are provided to help users understand where they are in the content.
+- Waypoints are provided to help users understand where they are in the content.

-- Guidelines:
+### Operable Guidelines:
-    + __Guideline 2.1__ - make all functionality available from a keyboard
+- __Guideline 2.1__ - make all functionality available from a keyboard
-    + __Guideline 2.2__ - provide users enough time to read and use content
+- __Guideline 2.2__ - provide users enough time to read and use content
-    + __Guideline 2.3__ - do not design content in a way that is known to cause seizures
+- __Guideline 2.3__ - do not design content in a way that is known to cause seizures
-    + __Guideline 2.4__ - provide ways to help users navigate, find content, and determine where they are
+- __Guideline 2.4__ - provide ways to help users navigate, find content, and determine where they are
-    + __Guideline 2.5__ - users can operate content through a variety of input devices
+- __Guideline 2.5__ - users can operate content through a variety of input devices

 ## Understandable